JPEGil/littlewood-rs/README.md

 - [ ] Create an executable that does all 3 in 1 go.
 - [ ] Add a progress bar while things generate
 ## Usage
-There are 4 executables, generate-littlewood, root-complex, plot-complex, and littlewood-rs. littlewood-rs is just a combined executable that does ther job of the other 3 executables at the same time.
+There are 4 executables, generate-littlewood, root-complex, plot-complex, and littlewood-rs. littlewood-rs is just a combined executable that does the job of the other 3 executables at the same time.
 ### generate-littlewood
 ```bash
 Usage: generate-littlewood[EXE] [OPTIONS]